Complexity Analysis of Convex Majorization Schemes for Nonconvex Constrained Optimization: General Solution Scheme Via Convex Surrogate

-Besides, we also assume Slater's condition holds for the problem $(P)$ under our consideration. \begin{assumption} An optimal solution exists for $(P)$, and there is a strictly feasible solution $\hat{x}\in\XX$ such that $c_i(\hat{x}) < 0$, $i\in[m]$.
-In addition, we assume the problem to have bounded level set. \end{assumption}
+In particular, we assume the constants $\kappa,\kappa_i\in(0,1]$ and $L,L_i>0$, $i\in[m]$, are known constants to users.
+When these constants are unknown, efficient heuristics are required to estimate them as the input to the algorithm, or some adaptive procedures without such knowledge need to be developed, which are interesting future research topics.
+Besides, we assume Slater's condition for problem $(P)$ in our setting. \begin{assumption} An optimal solution exists for $(P)$, and there is a strictly feasible solution $\hat{x}\in\XX$ s.t. $c_i(\hat{x}) < 0$, $i\in[m]$.
+We also assume the problem to have bounded level set. \end{assumption}

-Based on Assumptions \ref{assumption:surrogate} and \ref{assumption:Slater}, the following convex majorization minimization approach naturally arises as a generic algorithmic framework.
+Based on Assumptions \ref{assumption:surrogate} and \ref{assumption:Slater}, the following convex majorization minimization approach naturally arises as a generic algorithmic framework. \shadowbox{ }